 How to hem shade cloth

-If you’ve chosen a shade cloth that does not have reinforced eyelets to attach it to your fence, you can create your own hem to ensure a durable and custom fit!
+If you’ve chosen a shade fabric that does not have reinforced eyelets to attach it to your fence, you can create your own hem to ensure a durable and custom fit!

-If this is the case, when you cut the cloth make sure you add about 10cm to the height and width of it– this gives you room to hem.
+If this is the case, when you cut the shade fabric make sure you add about 10cm to the height and width of it– this gives you room to hem.

 Repeat for the other three sides to create a hem around the perimeter.